This Alton Brown French toast recipe is absolute perfection! Who better to get the best recipes from than the famous food scientist himself?

 - Strain the custard before you soak.
 It’s not required, but it will get rid of those stubborn lumps of egg whites that are impossible to incorporate.

-- Preheat the pan (and butter) before you fry.
+- Preheat before you fry.
 If the pan isn’t hot enough, the toast will form a scrambled egg-like bottom (called a foot).
+You should also preheat the butter.

 More French Toast Recipes You’ll Love